-This pan-seared coulotte steak with mushroom sauce is ready in under 30 minutes.
+This pan-seared coulotte steak with mushroom sauce is ready in 30 minutes.
 It’s the perfect one-pan dinner made from simple ingredients, but it’s anything but simple in terms of flavor!

-This unbelievably flavorful coulotte steak is perfect for family meals and dinner parties alike.
-Tender fillets are pan-seared to form a crust that locks in the juices and flavor, then continuously basted in melted butter with fresh herbs until cooked to a perfect medium rare.
-We’ll finish things off by combining the leftover pan drippings with butter and red wine to make a buttery mushroom sauce that melts into the juicy fillets.
+This unbelievably flavorful coulotte steak is unbelievably simple and delicious.
+Tender steak is pan-seared to form a crust that locks in the juices and flavor, then continuously basted in melted butter with fresh herbs until cooked to a perfect medium rare.
+The best part?
+Your coulotte steak and sauce is prepared all in one pan & ready in about 30 minutes from sear to finish.

 Why You’ll Love This Coulotte Steak Recipe

-- Easy ingredients.
+• Basic ingredients.
 This recipe uses simple ingredients that come together in a luxurious steak dinner that’s totally restaurant-worthy.
 Apart from the steak and mushrooms, all you really need is salt and pepper to season, plus some fresh herbs and butter.

-- Quick to make.
+• Quick to make.
 One pan and about 30 minutes are all you need to make this succulent seared steak smothered in a rich homemade mushroom sauce.

-- The sauce.
+• The sauce.
 Speaking of mushroom sauce: prepare to be blown away by the flavors in this silky, buttery wine and mushroom sauce.
 It’s like a decadent mushroom gravy.
 You’ll never want to serve steak without it!

 What Is Coulotte Steak?